WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/wallaroo-model-endpoints/wallaroo-model-endpoints-setup-reference.md

 This demonstration provides a quick tutorial on performing inferences using the Wallaroo SDK using the Pipeline `infer` and `infer_from_file` methods.
 This following steps will be performed:

 * Connect to a Wallaroo instance using environmental variables.
 This bypasses the browser link confirmation for a seamless login.
 For more information, see the [Wallaroo SDK Essentials Guide:  Client Connection](https://docs.wallaroo.ai/wallaroo-developer-guides/wallaroo-sdk-guides/wallaroo-sdk-essentials-guide/wallaroo-sdk-essentials-client/).
-* Create a workspace for our work.
+* Create a workspace for our models and pipelines.
 * Upload the `ccfraud` model.
 * Create a pipeline and add the `ccfraud` model as a pipeline step.
-* Run a sample inference through our pipeline SDK Pipeline `infer` method.
+* Run a sample inference through SDK Pipeline `infer` method.
+* Run a batch inference through SDK Pipeline `infer_from_file` method.
-* Run a batch inference sample inference through our pipeline's Internal URL and store the results in a file.
+* Run a DataFrame and Arrow based inference through the pipeline Inference URL.

 ## Open a Connection to Wallaroo